 Team training guides are helpful, and you can also provide your remote team with a list of resources related to your company, your niche, and your job role.
 These can include podcasts, educational videos, onboarding videos, webinars, and so on.

 And to avoid a total bad hire straight off the bat, you can work with recruitment agencies and experienced HR managers who can help you find the best talent for the right roles and devise ways to screen potential hires.

 Automation works in many industries and niches—including SaaS.

-With automation, you can use tools that speed up your processes, saving your bags of time on tedious, repetitive tasks.
+With process automation, you can use tools that speed up your processes, saving you bags of time on tedious, repetitive tasks.